javelit/docs/content/deploy/concepts/_index.md

 # Deployment concepts

 Learn the fundamental concepts of app deployment.

+{/*

+Learn the fundamental concepts of app deployment.
 There are three main processes involved in deploying apps.

 - Install Python, Streamlit, and other dependencies in your deployment environment.
 - Securely handle your secrets and private information.
 - Remote start your app (`streamlit run`).

-If you're using Streamlit Community Cloud, we'll do most of the work for you!
+If you're using Jeamlit Community Cloud, we'll do most of the work for you!

+*/}

 <InlineCalloutContainer>
     <InlineCallout